tustAilab/LTNet/README.md

 # LTNet
-The code of the paper "LTNet" will be open source
+The code will be open-sourced after our paper is accepted.